Mirantis/kubernetes-cluster-info/README.md

 ### On a local engine

-1. Find the URL to your UCP and the local path to your _extracted_ client bundle.
+1. Find the URL to your MKE and the local path to your _extracted_ client bundle.

 1. Run the container locally, updating the `UCP_URL` and the path to your extracted client bundle: